Cobar

-Cobar is a town in central western New South Wales, Australia whose economy is based mainly upon base metals and gold mining.
+Cobar is a town in Outback New South Wales, Australia, whose economy is based mainly upon base metals and gold mining.
 The town is 712 km by road northwest of the state capital, Sydney.
 It is at the crossroads of the Kidman Way and Barrier Highway.
-The town and the local government area, the Cobar Shire, are on the eastern edge of the outback.
-At the 2016 census, the town of Cobar had a population of 3,990.
+The town and the local government area, the Cobar Shire, are on the eastern edge of the Outback.
+At the 2021 census, the town of Cobar had a population of 3,369.
 The Shire has a population of approximately 4,700 and an area of 44065 km2.

 Many sights of cultural interest can be found in and around Cobar.
 The town retains much of its colonial 19th-century architecture.
 The Towsers Huts, 3 km south of town but currently inaccessible to the public, are ruins of very simple colonial dwellings from around 1870.
 The ancient Aboriginal rock paintings at Mount Grenfell are some of the largest and most important in Australia.
-The new Cobar Sound Chapel was opened in April 2022.
+The Cobar Sound Chapel opened in April 2022.